vectordotdev/timber-ruby/README.md

 1. The log is immutable and comprehensive.
 [It is the truth](http://files.timber.io/images/log-is-the-truth.png) :)
 2. It’s a shared practice that has been around since the dawn of computers.
 3. It’s baked into every language, library, and framework.
-Even your own apps.
+Even your own apps!
 4. The data is open and entirely owned by you.
 Yay!

 The problem is that logs are unstructured, noisy, and hard to use. `grep` can only take you so